 Layers and Passes

-KeyShot supports output of render layers and render passes.
+KeyShot Studio supports output of render layers and render passes.
 Render layers output specific parts and models assigned to layers, while a render pass outputs a specific attribute of the scene on its own layer.
 For example, a Lighting pass will output all the lighting on a single layer while a Shadow pass will output all the shadows on a single layer.

 Output of layers and passes is used to separate out all the various aspects of the scene to provide more control in post processing operations.
 For example, you may want to adjust the intensity of light, shadows or a materials color.
 Having any of these on a separate layer gives you this control.